 Hotpoint freestanding fridge freezers

-Hotpoint’s freestanding range is extensive and affordable – so there are plenty of options to choose from. £200 will get you a compact, budget model or one with the fridge on top of the freezer.
-Basic, standard-sized models and ones with frost-free freezers start to come into play in the £300 and upwards bracket.
+Hotpoint’s freestanding range is extensive and affordable – so there are plenty of options to choose from. £200 will get you a compact, budget model, or one with the fridge on top of the freezer.
+Basic, standard-sized models and ones with frost-free freezers start from around £300.

 Hotpoint built-in fridge freezers

 Hotpoint’s range of integrated fridge freezers is much smaller and is relatively inexpensive, compared with other integrated models on the market.
-All models have virtually identical dimensions to fit a standard kitchen cupboard unit, and you can choose whether you have more fridge or freezer space.
+All models have virtually identical dimensions to fit a standard kitchen cupboard unit, and you can choose whether you have more space in the fridge or freezer.